Seeing a doctor

 Appointment costs

-If you are insured by OSHC or NIB we will direct bill your provider at the same rate as Medicare when you see one of our doctors.
-This means that there are usually no out-of-pocket expenses for your appointments.
-Make sure you bring your insurers card to every appointment with you.
+For Patients (International Students) with OSH, Allianz, BUPA and Medibank we will direct bill with your provider at the same rate as Medicare when you see one of our doctors.
+Make sure you bring your insurer’s card or details with you to each appointment.

 Other costs